lrsjng/h5ai/README.md

 1. Copy the `h5ai` folder to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
-2. Add the content of file `dot.htaccess` to the `.htaccess` file in the directory you want to be indexed (you might have to create this file).
-This directory and any subdirectories will be styled.
+2. Add the content of file `dot.htaccess` to the `.htaccess` file in the directory you want to be styled (you might have to create this file).
+This directory and any subdirectories will be styled by h5ai.

 Changelog